Sharon has been making and selling soaps and personal care products for about five years.

 The MMS lye calculator is useful if you want to know how much sodium lactate to add to a recipe, and it also allows you to calculate a recipe using dual lyes (both NaOH and KOH).

 Each of these lye calculators is useful in its own way, but if you want to use a lye calculator to gain an insight into soap qualities, SoapCalc is preferred.

 Luckily, there is no need to flail around in the dark about this.
 These questions have readily accessible answers.
 To find out these answers, your first stop should be to familiarize yourself with SoapCalc.
 SoapCalc is one of many online lye calculators.
 Here is the link: http://soapcalc.net/calc/SoapCalcWP.asp.

-SoapCalc can seen a little overwhelming at first, and some people prefer a simpler lye calculator, such as the one at the Brambleberry.com website, or the MMS lye calculator at Majestic Mountain Sage.
+SoapCalc can seem a little overwhelming at first, and some people prefer a simpler lye calculator, such as the one at the Brambleberry.com website or the MMS lye calculator at Majestic Mountain Sage.
 Many people prefer them; I prefer SoapCalc.

 Now put a few oils into the "Recipe Oil List" and look at the numbers in the "All" column.
 If you hover over Hardness, Cleansing, Condition, Bubbly, Creamy, Iodine, and INS, the calculator will tell you the recommended range of numbers for each of these qualities, and you can check your numbers for each quality to see how your (for now "pretend") recipe measures up.

 The best way to get familiar with SoapCalc is to play with it.
 Use it to evaluate your current recipes, some online recipes or recipes from books, some recipes you have in contemplation, etc. One thing you'll notice is that there is a great deal of elasticity, as far as what you can and can't (or should and shouldn't) do when formulating a recipe.
 As one of my former employers put it, "De sky is de limit!"
 (Riiiight.)